-A few days ago, the same situation happened: a man called and said that his wife, who moved to Dijon a few years ago now, just found it necessary to learn more the language because she faces difficulties to get a job.
+A few days ago, the same situation happened: a man called and said that his wife, who moved in a few years ago now, just found it necessary to take French lessons in Dijon because she faces difficulties to get a job.
 He wanted to know how I could help.

 I decided that I am not the right teacher for this profile of learner.
 Do you know why?

 I don’t know how to deal with them.
 Sincerely.